chizhang9135/CMU_SP25_AIPM/README.md

 **Endpoints:**

 - `POST /convert/` – Convert PDF to YAML
-- `POST /convert-with-metrics/` – Convert and evaluate with ground truth
+- `POST /convert-with-metrics/` – Convert and evaluate with ground truth and generate a report under output (not intent for display, for debug only)

 #### 🧪 Experimental API (`experiment_app.py`)